drpsyko101/MotorTownMods/docs/LuaHttpServer/Webserver.md

 #### POST `/settings/traffic`

 Update the traffic related settings.
-Each request parameter is optional.
+Vehicle type parameter is optional.
+This request overrides the current traffic configuration in-game.
+To restore to the value from the dedicated config or the initial single player settings, a map restart is required.

 <details>
 <summary>Request body:</summary>